glaider-ai/PrivatePhishingDetector/README.md

   - Performs prompt injection checks using the glaider API before sending content to OpenAI, enhancing security.
 - **Reporting**: Outputs the phishing analysis and prompt injection results to the console.

+### Dashboard Access

+To have access to the dashboard to see all the risks and analytics, write an email at info@glaider.it

+### Others

-for any question or more information about glaider write un an email at info@glaider.it
+for any question or more information about glaider, write un an email at info@glaider.it